 It’s a giant step toward that common creative goal, of bringing art and artists into a relationship with the community.

 Each member — there are seven women in the collective — is an accomplished artist in her own right with degrees and accolades detailed on websites and/or social media pages.
-A couple has studios on Oak Street, but most work elsewhere in the region.
+A couple have studios on Oak Street, but most work elsewhere in the region.
 All of them have fantastic bodies of work, but no two work in the same medium.

 They are Rachel Malcom Ensor, painter; Sue Gindlesparger, jewelry artist; Ann Fischer, photographer; Cathy Schmidt, leather artist; Luca Cruzat, printmaker; Shirley Krienert, weaver; and Darby Ortolano, ceramic artist.
 Every one of them are full-time artists, and most retired educators.